Th0m45And3r50n/uCShiwa/README.md

 ## Help & Documentation

-execute it without any options to print help
+Execute it without any options to print help

 ## Linux